kskim-phd/CDTS-CAD-P/README.md

 ------
 ## Multi view dataset

-Please send me a request email (kskim.doc@gmail.com) for that inference sample data.
+Please send me a request email (kskim.doc@gmail.com) for that inference sample data (As this work is under review, so it is open to reviewers only).

 ------
 ## N/A diagnosis (5/2)